<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 ON THIS PAGE

-Starting a business is tough.
-Just over half of them (50.9%) make it past five years.
+Knowing how to start a catering business is crucial for long-term success However, starting a business is tough.
+Over half of them (50.9%) make it past five years.
 After 15 years, only about one in four (25.9%) are still around.

-To stand out and succeed for the long haul, especially in catering, you need to love cooking and be great with customers.
-But you also need to know how to run a business well.
-Getting from the first day to 15 years later takes a solid business plan, the right tech tools, and a good strategy for staying efficient.
+To stand out and succeed in the long haul, you must love cooking and be great with customers.
+But you also need to know how to run a catering business well.

 boost-efficiency-wih-route-optimization-software-desktop